-Pages ($9.99) - iOS
+Pages (free) – iOS

-QuickOffice (Free) – iOS, Android
+Google Docs (free) – iOS, Android

-QuickOffice, Google's mobile office suite, is available on iOSas well as Android.
+Google Docs is available on iOS as well as Android.
 It's fully integrated with Google Drive, the company's cloud storage platform; sign in using your Google account credentials and every document you create or edit will automatically be uploaded to the cloud.
-QuickOffice offers tools to insert tables, images, charts and other complex elements into your documents, and it's compatible with Microsoft Office files so you can seamlessly transition between your desktop computer and your mobile device.
-And all editing takes place offline in QuickOffice, so you never have to worry about losing service.
+The app offers tools to insert tables, images, charts and other complex elements into your documents, and it's compatible with Microsoft Office files so you can seamlessly transition between your desktop computer and your mobile device.
+And all editing takes place offline, so you never need to worry about losing service.

-iA Writer ($5.99) – iOS
+iA Writer ($4.99) – iOS, Android

-The iA Writer app, which is available for iPhone and iPad, is a minimalist word processor with some enticing features for iOS users.
-It eschews Apple's default keyboard in favor of its own touch-screen keyboard, which features a row of special punctuation characters, allowing for more fluid typing and editing.
-Meanwhile, "Focus Mode" zooms in to show you just three lines so you can concentrate on what you're typing.
+The iA Writer app is a minimalist word processor with some enticing features for iOS or Android users.
+It features a touchscreen keyboard with a row of special punctuation characters, allowing more fluid typing and editing.
+Meanwhile, Focus Mode zooms in to show you just three lines so you can concentrate on what you're typing.
 Syncing your documents is easy; iA Writer has options to upload your files to both iCloud and Dropbox.
 Formatting options, however, are limited.

-Kingsoft Office (Free) – iOS, Android
+WPS Office (free) – iOS, Android